ocean-tracking-network/2024-GLATOS-intro-R-workshop/_episodes/04-r-telemetry-report-import.md

 For the GLATOS Network you will receive Detection Extracts which include all the Tag matches for your animals.
 These can be used to create many meaningful summary reports.

-First, we will comfirm we have our Tag Matches stored in a dataframe.
+First, we will confirm we have our Tag Matches stored in a dataframe.

 ~~~
 View(all_dets) #already have our tag matches